Dress Code at XP & XPE

 - Gum shield

-Students are expected to change into appropriate PE kit, and not wear the same clothes they wear in school.
-Similarly, students should change out of PE kit afterwards, into their normal school clothes.
+Students must change into their appropriate PE kit, and not wear the same clothes they wear in school.
+Similarly, students must change out of PE kit afterwards, into their normal school clothes.

-The same guidelines apply to PE kit as normal school wear.
-Accordingly, PE kit should not be revealing or sexualise the child.
+The same guidelines apply to PE kit as normal school wear and should not be revealing or sexualise the child.

 At such events, students may wish to wear a shirt / blouse, trousers and shoes or a formal dress.
 XP branded clothing is also acceptable at these occasions.